V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvandi : sorcerer, person who portends, person who performs wonders, specialist in fetishes

-– mvanga / mvanga-mvanga : district, country / side, direction
+– mvanga / mvanga-mvanga : district, country, region / side, direction

 – mvangi / muvangi : creator, designer, manufacturer